skrub-data/skrub/doc/modules/data_ops/ml_pipeline/applying_different_transformers.rst

 transformers to, and then apply different transformers to different subsets of the data.

-For example, this can be useful to apply :class:`~skrub.TextEncoder` to columns that contain free-flowing text, and :class:`~skrub.StringEncoder` to other string columns that contain categorical data such as country names.
+For example, this can be useful to apply :class:`~skrub.LLMEncoder` to columns that contain free-flowing text, and :class:`~skrub.StringEncoder` to other string columns that contain categorical data such as country names.